Modern Slavery Act

 TRAINING

-SKG continues to increase awareness and understanding within our Group of our commitment to eliminating the risk of forced labour and human trafficking occurring in our direct operations and supply chain.
+We are continuously increasing awareness and understanding of our commitment to eliminating the risk of forced labour and human trafficking occurring in our direct operations and supply chain.

-At Group level presentations detailing the provisions of the Modern Slavery Act which outlines our zero tolerance approach to modern slavery throughout our supply chain have been presented to senior procurement executives in the organisation and will continue to be presented during 2022.
+At Group level a presentation detailing the provisions of the Modern Slavery Act which outlined our zero tolerance approach to modern slavery throughout our supply chain was presented to senior procurement executives in the organisation during 2023.

 MONITORING PERFORMANCE

-In 2021 the cross functional and cross divisional committee, which was established to drive the business forward in eliminating the risk of modern slavery, met to assess the businesses key performance indicators.
+In 2023 the UK cross functional and cross divisional committee, continued to drive the business forward in eliminating the risk of modern slavery, reviewing the businesses key performance indicators.

-The business target is to have zero incidents either within its direct operations or direct supply chain and can confirm that we had zero incidents reported either via our sustainability reporting or whistle-blower procedure in 2021 within the UK.
+The business target is to have zero incidents either within its direct operations or direct supply chain and can confirm that we had zero incidents reported either via our sustainability reporting or whistle-blower procedure in 2023.

-Supply Chain - In 2022 the business will be investing in a new supplier portal database which will give the business a clear and engaging way of being able to access all new suppliers in a fair and consistent manner, in line with the Company’s supplier risk assessment tool based on type of supply and country of origin.
-The UK business will aim to centralise all modern slavery documentation for all site contacts to have simplified access ensuring that they can support customer requests for ethical compliance.
+In 2023 the UK business new supplier portal database was successfully rolled out to all sites which now gives the business a clear and engaging way of being able to assess all new suppliers in a fair and consistent manner, in line with the Company’s supplier risk assessment tool based on type of supply and country of origin.
+The UK business centralise all modern slavery documentation for all site contacts to have simplified access ensuring that they can support customer requests for ethical auditing compliance.

-In 2021 the business continued to assess all prospective new suppliers in line with the Company risk assessment criteria.
-This ensures that 100% of all direct suppliers are compliant with the Company purchasing policy.
+In 2023 the business continued to assess all prospective new suppliers in line with the Company risk assessment criteria.
+This ensures that 100% of all direct suppliers are compliant with the Company purchasing policy whilst ensuring partnering with responsible businesses within our direct supply chain.

 This statement is made pursuant to Section 54 (1) of the UK Modern Slavery Act 2015 and has been approved by the Smurfit Kappa UK Ltd Board of Directors and signed on their behalf by Eddie Fellows, CEO Corrugated UK & Ireland UK Corrugated Division at Smurfit Kappa UK Ltd and Director of statutory entity.